 Cloudflare Tunnel (Zero Trust)

-can be used as a Reverse Proxy in front of Speedtest Tracker when you want to expose the Dashboard publicly without exposing your IP Address and with a trusted certificate,You will need at add the APP_URL envoirment.
+A Cloudflare tunnel can be used as a reverse proxy in front of Speedtest Tracker when you want to expose the application publicly without exposing your IP address.

 Cloudflare Tunnel Configuration

-• For the tunnel you want to add the Speedtest Tracker to.
-Click on Edit
+For the tunnel you want to add the Speedtest Tracker to click on Edit or add a new tunnel.

 Docker Configuration